Rock Creek Forest: Attractions

 The Rock Creek Shopping Center on Grubb Road is the shopping center for the community.
-As of 2022, the shopping center includes the Parkway Deli (a Jewish-American delicatessen), the Daily Dish cafe, a Chinese restaurant, a nail salon, a veteninarian and the Corner Market.
-Rock Creek Forest is home to the Temple Shalom Reform Jewish synagogue, St. Paul United Methodist Church, and Christ the King Catholic Church.
+As of 2022, the shopping center includes the Parkway Deli (a Jewish-American delicatessen), the Daily Dish cafe, a Chinese restaurant, a nail salon, a veterinarian, a paint store, and the Corner Market.
+Rock Creek Forest is home to the Temple Shalom Reform Jewish synagogue, Ohr Kodesh Congregation, St. Paul United Methodist Church, and Christ the King Catholic Church.

 Transportation

-Rock Creek Forest is served by Metrobus routes J1 and J2 and Ride On route 11.
+Rock Creek Forest is served by Metrobus route M70 and Ride On routes 1 and 11.
 Washington Metro service is available on the Red Line in nearby Silver Spring, Forest Glen, and Wheaton.
 By 2027 or earlier, Purple Line service will be available at the nearby Lyttonsville and 16th Street–Woodside stations.